eganichev/Fresco_front/README.md

+# Fresco

+It is a drawing application.
+User can create project with title and description.
+Project represent workspace with grid of the Business Model Canvas and toolbar.
+Toolbar provide next tools: sticky notes, brush.

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+For run this project clone this [repository](https://github.com/eganichev/Fresco_front) enter in folder with app and run next commands

+### `yarn install`

+(if using yarn package manager) or

+### `npm install`

+(if using node package manager).

+This commands is used to install all dependencies for a project.

+Then run

 ### `yarn start`

+(if using yarn package manager) or

+### `npm run start`

+(if using node package manager).

-Runs the app in the development mode.\
+This commands runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Available Scripts

+Also, in the project directory, you can run:

 ### `yarn test`